teosz/POO-HW1/README.md

 ## Dependency

-Serialization of object from config is made with GSON (`com/gson`).
+Serialization of object from config is made with [GSON](https://github.com/google/gson) (`com/gson`).
 Because is a lot more clean to keep all the game related data into JSON rather than hardcoding them.
-First atempt was to use native Oracle Nashorn for JSON parsing but is not stabile and the documentation is unsynchronized with the code.
+First attempt was to use native Oracle Nashorn for JSON parsing but is not stable and the documentation is unsynchronized with the code.

 ## Game config